maas3n/autobuildffavs/README.md

-# FFmpeg + AviSynthPlus + FFMS2 + yadifmod2 build script
+# FFmpeg+AviSynthPlus+FFMS2+yadifmod2 build script
-For those who want to use FFmpeg natively with AviSynthPlus on Debian for whatever reason.
+## For those who want to use FFmpeg natively with AviSynthPlus on Debian for whatever reason.
 This script provides an automated build solution

--AviSynthPlus template script & FFmpeg syntaxes with AviSynthPlus (2pass explained) is included in the repo-

 * **The script compiles and installs FFmpeg + AviSynthPlus + FFMS2 + yadifmod2 from source on Debian 13 (Trixie)**
 * **This script automates the dependency fetching, configuration, compilation, and installation of FFmpeg and native Linux AviSynthPlus, alongside frame serving & deinterlacing plugins.**

+##### -AviSynthPlus template script, FFmpeg syntaxes with AviSynthPlus, x264 params uasage (and 2pass explained) is included in the repo-

 **Author:** maas3n